Uchi Houston

 Can I eat at the bar at Uchi Houston?

-Yes — the room at 904 Westheimer includes bar seating, which is generally the easier get if the main dining room is fully booked.
+Yes; the room at 904 Westheimer includes bar seating, which is generally the easier get if the main dining room is fully booked.
 Bar seats work well for solo diners or pairs who want flexibility without committing to a full table reservation.
 It is also a practical option for late-evening visits, when the Westheimer stretch stays active and counter spots are more accessible.

 What should I order at Uchi Houston?

-Uchi Houston runs Japanese-inflected cooking under chef Stephen Conklin, and the format rewards leaning into the kitchen's direction rather than ordering conservatively.
+Uchi Houston runs Japanese-inflected cooking under chef Stephen Conklin, the format rewards leaning into the kitchen's direction rather than ordering conservatively.
 The wine list carries around 3,500 bottles with a range of price points across California-leaning selections, so pairing is a real option here rather than an afterthought.
 Beyond that, specific menu details are best confirmed with the restaurant directly before your visit.

 What are alternatives to Uchi Houston in Houston?